bitovi/academy/src/technology-consulting/5-communication.md

 Empathy is a key component of effective communication.
 By being empathetic and open-minded, you can build stronger relationships, improve collaboration, and foster better understanding.
 Below are practical ways to apply empathy in your day-to-day interactions.

-First, remain open-minded.
-This involves staying curious and being willing to learn from every conversation.
+First, **stay open-minded.** This involves staying curious and being willing to learn from every conversation.

 - **Avoid assumptions:** Don’t expect others to know what you know.
 Ask questions to clarify their perspective.
 - **Stay curious:** Approach each conversation with the mindset that there’s always something new to learn.
 - **Be flexible:** When you receive feedback or new ideas, adapt your approach.
 Being open to change encourages better collaboration.

-Recognizing and validating emotions also plays a big role in effective communication.
-Acknowledging how someone feels can help you navigate challenging situations with more ease.
+**Acknowledge how other people feel** to navigate challenging situations with more ease.

 - **Acknowledge feelings:** Recognize the emotions of the person you’re speaking with, and make it clear you understand them.
 - **Reflect emotions:** Mirror the other person’s feelings to show understanding.
 For example, say, “I can see this situation is frustrating.”
 - **Pause before responding:** Especially in difficult conversations, take a moment to process what the other person is feeling before you respond.
 This helps ensure your reply is thoughtful and considerate.

-Building strong relationships requires genuine interest and follow-up.
-The more you invest in these connections, the better you’ll work together.

-- **Build rapport:** Show that you remember personal details from past conversations.
-This helps strengthen your relationship.
+**Show compassionate empathy** with other people by taking action on their emotions.
+Ask how you can best support others before offering practical help or solutions.

 - **Show you care:** Most people just go through the motions.
 If you care a lot, and you’re not ashamed to show it, people will notice.
 Other people who also care will be attracted to you and respect you, and doors will tend to open as a result.
 Care about making the project successful through any means necessary.
+- **Build rapport:** Show that you remember personal details from past conversations.
+This helps strengthen your relationship.

 Handling difficult conversations requires empathy as well.
 Start by focusing on the other person’s concerns, and then work together on solutions.